 There are lots of miracles in aged care.
 It could be a dementia patient remembering a loved one who has come to visit or a stroke patient learning to talk again.
 When you work in aged care you see things that people thought were impossible.

 7. When it comes to working in aged care, there are lots of different options.

 Thinking of a career In Aged Care?

 If you are interested in following a stable and reliable job in aged care, a good starting point is to check out the different range of career options and qualifications you need first.
 You can also hear what people in aged care have to say about their day-to-day experiences.

 Because of advances in medical science people are living longer than any previous generation.
-And, with a generation of ‘Baby Boomers’ approaching retirement age, there is a big demand for Aged Care Workers.
+And, with a generation of ‘Baby Boomers’ approaching retirement age, there is a big demand for Aged Care Workers in Australia.